Ryan Reynolds Helps the Peloton Wife 'Escape' with a Hilarious New Ad Starring the Same Actress!

 On Friday, Ryan Reynolds revealed a brand new commercial for his distilled spirits line Aviation Gin, featuring none other than the star of the controversial Peloton Christmas ad, PEOPLE confirms.

-“Exercise bike not include. #AviationGin,” Reynolds captioned the clip, poking fun at the viral commercial.
+“Exercise bike not included. #AviationGin,” Reynolds captioned the clip, poking fun at the viral commercial.

-In the video, an exhausted-looking Peloton wife is seen staring blankly while seated at a bar with two friends.
+In the video, an exhausted-looking Ruiz is seen staring blankly while seated at a bar with two friends.
 After coming out of her daze, she tells her pals, “This gin is really smooth.”

 Her friends agree as one offers “We can get you another one” while the other friend says, “You’re safe here.”

-“To new beginnings,” Peloton wife responds back, raising her glass before quickly gulping the cocktail in one breath.
+“To new beginnings,” Ruiz responds back, raising her glass before quickly gulping the cocktail in one breath.

 “There you go, take this too,” her friend says to her before adding, “You look great by the way!”
-The comment may be in reference to the many hours Peloton wife spent on the bike her husband got her for Christmas.
+The comment is seemingly in reference to the many hours Ruiz’s character in the commercial spent on the bike her husband got her for Christmas.

 The clip then transitions to show a bottle of Aviation Gin.